apache/activemq-artemis/RELEASING.md

 ```

 **NOTE**: Some of the release scripts use [Python](https://www.python.org/), ensure you have it installed before proceeding.
+Also, the [PyYAML](https://pyyaml.org/wiki/PyYAMLDocumentation) lib is used.
+Examples for installing that include
+using `dnf install python3-pyyaml` on Fedora, or installing it using Pip by running `pip install pyyaml`.

 Once the CDN and Maven Central are up-to-date then update the site as follows: